 Use Figma plugins to implement AI in your Figma designs—to generate wireframes or prototypes, for example.

-Use AI to turn Figma designs into code for speedier implementation and deployment.
+Use AI to turn Figma designs into React code for speedier implementation and deployment.

 Using AI during the UX design process makes everyone’s life easier—from the UX designers themselves to PMs to product engineers.
 Plus, there are plenty of AI options on offer—you can implement AI on a project-by-project basis.